zalando/restful-api-guidelines/pagination/Pagination.md

 * * offset/limit pagination is more familiar than cursor-based, so it has more framework support and is easier to use for API clients
 * Use case: Jump to a certain page
-* * If jumping to a particular page in a range (e.g., 51 of 100) is a required use case, keyset-navigation is not feasible
+* * If jumping to a particular page in a range (e.g., 51 of 100) is really a required use case, cursor-based is not feasible
 * Variability of data may lead to anomalies in result pages
 * * Using offset will create duplicates or lead to missed entries if rows are inserted or  deleted, respectively, between fetching two pages
 * * When using cursor-based pagination, paging cannot continue when the cursor entry has been deleted while fetching two pages
 * Performance considerations
-* * Efficient server-side processing using offset-based pagination is hardly feasible for higher data list volumes, especially if they do not reside in the database’s main memory
+  Efficient server-side processing using offset-based pagination is hardly feasible for...
+* * higher data list volumes, especially if they do not reside in the database’s main memory
-* * sharded or NoSQL data storage systeThis also holds for total count and backward iteration support
+* * sharded or NoSQL databases
+  This also holds for total count and backward iteration support

 Further reading: